-For example, consider the CP-net given in Figure 1, whose variables are A, B and C. The preference statements mean that $a_1$ is strictly preferred to $a_2$ while the preferences of variable B are conditioned on the variable A. If $a_1$ is chosen, then $b_1$ is preferred to $b_2$ and if $a_2$ is chosen, $b_2$ is preferred to $b_1$ .
+For example, consider the CP-net given in Figure 1, whose variables are A, B and C. The preference statements on variable A mean that a_1 is strictly preferred to a_2 .
+The preferences on variable B are conditioned on variable A: If a_1 is chosen, then b_1 is preferred to b_2 and if a_2 is chosen, then b_2 is preferred to b_1 .
 The preferences of variable C are also conditioned on the variable B. The preference graph induced by the CP-net of Figure 1 is shown in Figure 2.